Computer Science

 • Courses:

-• Before studying abroad, students are recommended to complete Introduction to Computer Science and Data Science, Data Structures, and Computer Architecture.
-Some advanced-level CS major elective courses may require Linear Algebra or Machine Learning as course prerequisites.
+• Before studying abroad, students are recommended to complete Introduction to Computer Science and Data Science, Data Structures, Probability and Statistics, and Computer Architecture.
+Some advanced-level CS major elective courses may require Probability and Statistics, Linear Algebra or Machine Learning as course prerequisites.

-• Students are expected to at least complete Computer Architecture before or during their study away semesters before their senior year (as the prerequisite of the required Operating Systems is Computer Architecture).
+• Students are expected to at least complete Data Structures (and ideally, Computer Architecture) before their study away semesters.

 • Students should NOT plan to study away during the senior fall as the CS Senior Capstone class is ONLY offered every Fall semester in person.

-• Location: Students planning to study away for two semesters are strongly encouraged to spend the first semester in a location other than New York.
+• Location: Students planning to study away for two semesters are encouraged to spend the first semester in a location other than New York.
 Applicants who spend the first semester away in another location will receive priority consideration for New York in their second semester away.
-Students who elect to spend the spring of their junior year in New York (versus the fall of the junior year) will have more earned credit points, which will enable them to have an earlier registration time and a better chance of enrolling in high-demand courses.
+Students who elect to spend the spring of their junior year in New York (versus the fall of the junior year) will have more earned credit points, thus will enable them to have an earlier registration time and a better chance of enrolling in high-demand course in spring.

 Study Away Course Registration

-Refer to the Fall 2023 Computer Science Pre-requisites and Equivalents for course information.
+Please refer to the Study Away portal- Academics sections for specific location-based registration guidelines.
 Please note that students must follow the prerequisites of the school hosting the course.
 For example, if Shanghai does not require a course for Class X, but New York does, then you will need to have that required course.
-Students will participate in CS Lottery to possibly enroll in NYU New York CS courses.

 Python vs. Java